 1. Number of Cores and Threads

-This is the speed of the processor, usually measured in gigahertz (GHz).
+The processor’s speed is usually measured in gigahertz (GHz).
 In general, the higher the number, the faster the processor is.
-However, other factors within the CPU affect its performance too, so sometimes a higher frequency does not necessarily mean a faster processor.
+However, other factors within the CPU affect its performance, too, so sometimes, a higher frequency does not necessarily mean a faster processor.

 3. Cooling Power

-Gaming and streaming at the same is quite CPU-intensive.
-Therefore, it is important that the CPU comes with an adequate cooler so that the temperature doesn’t rise too much and overheats the CPU.
-If the CPU doesn’t come with an adequate cooler, it might be a good idea to purchase one.
+Gaming and streaming at the same are quite CPU-intensive.
+Therefore, the CPU must come with a good cooler so that the temperature doesn’t rise too much and overheats the CPU.
+If the CPU doesn’t come with a good cooler, purchasing one might be a good idea.

 The processor must be compatible with the motherboard socket that it is being installed into.
-A great website that many people use to verify the compatibility of the entire PC build is pcpartpicker.com.
+Many people use a great website to verify the compatibility of the entire PC build is pcpartpicker.com.